dense-analysis/ale/README.md

 ```

 You can also configure your fixers from vimrc using `g:ale_fixers`, before or
 after ALE has been loaded.

-A `*` in place of the filetype will apply the
-corresponding list of fixers to all filetypes.
-If a subsequent specific filetype
+A `*` in place of the filetype will apply a List of fixers to all files which
-match is found it will be used instead of `*`.
-Note that using a plain list for
+do not match some filetype in the Dictionary.

-`g:ale_fixers` is not supported.
+Note that using a plain List for `g:ale_fixers` is not supported.

 ```vim
 " In ~/.vim/vimrc, or somewhere similar.